TomNash/sequencingHeatmap/README.md

 following file formats: PDF, TIFF, FIG, and PostScript.
 Fold-change calculations are performed with normalization through dividing by the maximum value and square root transformation.

-| Note: Threshold is set so that only genes with a reported adjusted p-value < 0.4 and count >= 15 will be used.
+| Note: Threshold is set by default to include only genes with a reported adjusted p-value < 0.4 and count >= 15.
+This can be changed by setting the appropriate variables.

 Heatmaps are generated using Ward clustering and Euclidean distance via the `heatmap.2` package.